|

 Whittington, showing dust-wrapper and pictorial

-413, 455, 474 and series 538 were published with full
+front board to be the same. | | 413, 455, 474 and series 538 were published with full

 picture boards that were gloss-coated - the illustrations